 - You value additional conveniences like easy cleaning and heat retention.

-In the end, both freestanding and built-in baths can be used to create a stunning aesthetic and provide you with a luxurious bathing experience.
+IIn the end, when comparing built-in vs freestanding baths – you can use both to create a stunning aesthetic and provide you with a luxurious bathing experience.

 However, considering the factors listed here can make it much easier to choose a bath that will perfectly meet your needs for years to come.